 The PRD uses information from all the observations in the data set.
 The PRD can be influenced by observations with extreme ratios, especially if the sample size is small.
 So it is appropriate to conduct statistical tests to support the PRD calculations before concluding that a county does not meet the IAAO standard.
 Since this study is based on a sample, it is possible that some of the counties with PRDs close to the IAAO standards may, with some probability, satisfy the IAAO standard.
 The PRD does not lend itself to straightforward statistical tests.
 However, a confidence interval for the PRD can be constructed by using a repeat sampling or "bootstrap" methodology.
 Under this methodology repeated samples are drawn from the original data and PRDs are calculated for each sample.
 These calculated PRDs are distributed from the lowest to the highest.
 The confidence interval is then constructed so that the lower limit of the interval is the value at which only 5 percent of the calculated PRDs in the distribution are smaller.
 The hypothesis that the IAAO standard is met cannot be rejected if the PRD standard of 1.03 is contained within the confidence interval.

-After conducting the repeat sampling procedure it appears that five counties (Clark, Columbia, Garfield, Grant and Lincoln) with nominal residential PRDs above 1.03 are close enough to satisfy the IAAO standard for PRD.
-And PRD confidence interval for Grays Harbor County is wide enough to contain the PRD lower limit of 0.98.
+After conducting the repeat sampling procedure it appears that 7 counties (Adams, Clark, Cowlitz, Garfield, Okanogan, Skagit and Wahkiakum Counties) with nominal residential PRDs above 1.03 are close enough to satisfy the IAAO standard for PRD.

-Therefore, it appears that 30 counties satisfy the IAAO standard, and 8 counties have PRDs above 1.03.
+Therefore, it appears that 33 counties satisfy the IAAO standard, and 6 counties (Ferry, Grays Harbor, Kitsap, Lewis, Pacific and Stevens Counties) have PRDs above 1.03.